brunoferraz/nodeplayground/README.md

 ```
 npm -v
 ```
-These steps are import since some problem gonna happen.
-For some reason, npm doesnt work in my windows instalation.
+These steps are import since some problem could happen.
+For instance, by some reason, npm have not worked in my windows instalation.